Ehanlion/mist_obsidian/0. The North-West Highlands/Towns, Cities/Gullhook.md

 	- [Stone of Ill Luck](http://dnd5e.wikidot.com/wondrous-items:stone-of-ill-luck) - looks like stone of good luck even if you use identify to identify it
 	- [Seeker Darts](http://dnd5e.wikidot.com/wondrous-items:seeker-dart) - seeks a target, one time use thing
 	- [Rings of Suffering](http://dnd5e.wikidot.com/wondrous-items:rings-of-shared-suffering) - matched pair, funny, kind of terrible
+### Critters for Company:

+> [!NOTE] Descriptions of Critters for Company:
+> Sells fun pets.

+### The Ink Parlor:

+> [!NOTE] Description of the Ink Parlor
+> A small smokey shop with artistic tattoo parlors engraving peoples skin with magical tattoos.

 ### The Other Way:

 > [!NOTE] Description of The Other Way